 12. Photography

 Are you always on the lookout for your next winning shot?
 Do you have excellent attention to detail and a creative flair?
-Many people do photography as a hobby, but it has the potential to earn you a living with a little time and effort.
+Many people do photography as a hobby, but it has the potential to earn you a living, too.

 Some people are content with capturing the beauty of everyday life, while others prefer to specialise in areas such as weddings, travel, wildlife, or portraits.
 So it’s totally up to you to choose where you’re most at ease and what you think is most likely to sell.